petesouth/shyhumangames_django_example/README.md

 Please note that MongoDB versions and repository URLs can change.
 If MongoDB has released newer versions after this instruction was created, you might want to check the official MongoDB documentation for the most current repository setup and version numbers.

+# Demonstation of a SQL version of a TTL key json store.

 ## KeyValueJsonStoreAPIView  app/v2/values/  api
 -TTL_MINUTES in .env is how many minutes.
 For example  TTL_MINUTES=5  means the TTL is 5 minutes.
 - The Age-ing is done via a chron job setup in the docker file.  run_delete_expired_values.sh gets run on the cron.